Is it worth doing a master’s or PhD?

 Master's degrees can be expensive

-When thinking about doing a master's, it's essential to recognise that they can cost a lot – and unfortunately, the government's Student Loans for master's students aren't always as generous for postgraduate students as they are for undergrads.
+When figuring out whether doing a master's is worth it, it's essential to recognise that they can cost a lot.
+Unfortunately, the government's Student Loans for master's students aren't always as generous for postgraduate students as they are for undergrads.

 The amount you can receive will differ depending on whether you're from England, Northern Ireland, Scotland or Wales.
 To help, we have some guides to talk you through the available funding in your part of the UK: